-Services that are covered for you What you must pay when you get these services restorative services are covered every five (5) years: core buildup, pin retention, post and core indirectly fabricated, and each additional prefabricated post.
+Fillings are covered; no duplicate surface per tooth for two (2) years.
+One (1) per tooth of the following restorative services are covered every five (5) years: core buildup, pin retention, post and core indirectly fabricated, and each additional prefabricated post.
 Prefabricated crown is a covered service once per tooth every year.

 Our plan partners with Liberty Dental to provide your supplemental dental benefits.
 Please note that some services require clinical review for pre-authorization approval prior to treatment.
 Certain documentation must be submitted with these pre-authorization requests.
 These services are clinically reviewed using the provided documentation to determine if they are indicated and appropriate based on industry standards, and that they meet all requirements specific to such service as outlined in Liberty Dental's Clinical Criteria and Guidelines.
 Any treatment which, in the opinion of Liberty Dental's Dental Director, is not necessary or does not meet plan's criteria will not be covered.
 If the required documentation is not provided, the service cannot be adequately reviewed and will therefore be denied.
 If the prior authorization is denied for any reason, the service will not be covered, and you will be responsible for all associated costs.
 Dental procedures for cosmetic or aesthetic reasons are not covered.
 Coverage is limited to the services listed in the benefits chart.
 If a service is not listed, it is not included and is not covered.

-To locate a network provider or to review Liberty Dental's Clinical Guidelines, you may call Member Services at 1-844- 854-6883 or search the Liberty Dental online provider directory at libertydentalplan.com/lifeworksadvantage .
+To locate a network provider or to review Liberty Dental's Clinical Guidelines, you may call Member Services at 1-844-854-6883 or search the Liberty Dental online provider directory at libertydentalplan.com/lifeworksadvantage.
 It is recommended that you work with your in-network dentist to check benefit coverage prior to obtaining dental services.
 If you choose to use a provider outside of the network, the services you receive will not be covered.
 Additional limitations and exclusions are described above.
-Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow- up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.